havvg/havvg.github.com/_posts/2012-02-20-git-rebase-is-not-a-lion-it-is-a-cat-part-two.markdown

 In the [previous post] we took a look at the basics of `git rebase` The most important part we will take a deeper look in this part: The history will be re-written.
 As mentioned in the previous post, this is not necessarily a bad thing.
 To have a greater view, we need more repositories.
-We could also do it in one, but that would be an aweful overact.
+We could also do it in one, but that would be an awful overact.
 The figure shows three repositories.
 One of them being the bare remote and two clones of that.
-They are all on the same state, the repostiory we left off in the first part.
+They are all on the same state, the repository we left off in the first part.

 ![Two repositories and their remote](/images/2012/02/git-rebase-4.png "Two repositories and their remote")